stentorium/stentor/packages/stentor-runtime/README.md

 ## stentor-runtime

-Runtime for :mega: stentor, the main() method.
+Runtime for 📣 stentor, the main() method.